• Skip to primary navigation

 Jump to:

-• What Is The Best Traditional Hamantaschen Recipe Filling?
+• Simple Steps to Making The Best Hamantaschen Dough Recipe

 Step 1 - Cream the butter

-To make the dough begin by creaming the softened non-dairy butter substitute then add sugar and beat for 3-5 minutes or until fluffy.
-Then beat in the egg and vanilla.
+Cream the non-dairy butter in a large mixing bowl.
+Add the sugar and beat for 3-5 minutes or until fluffy.
+Add in the egg and vanilla and beat for another 30-60 seconds.

 This recipe calls for a bit of lemon zest or lemon juice. it is not absolutely necessary but it really enhances the taste of the dough.
 They will not tastes like lemon cookies but the drop of citrus adds a flavor element that puts these cookies on the next level.
 I highly recommend using the lemon.

-Add in flour and salt and a tiny bit of water if the dough is too stiff.
+Add in flour and salt and mix for another 2-3 minutes.
+You can add 1 teaspoon of water if the Hamantaschen dough is too stiff.
 I typically do not need to add water but if you feel your dough is too stiff add water a drop or two at a time until your dough is a good pliable consistency.
 Be careful not to add too much water to your Hamantaschen recipe or your dough will become to wet and squishy.
-Adding extra flour might dry up the water but the flour to other ingredients ratio will be off and your cookies won't taste so great.

-• On a lightly floured surface use a rolling pin to flatten the dough to about ⅛ inch thickness.
-Use a biscuit cutter, circle cookie cutter, or rim of a drinking glass to cut out as many circles as you can and carefully transfer to lined baking sheet.
-You can gather the scraps and re-roll out the dough until it is depleted.
+On a lightly floured surface use a rolling pin to flatten the dough to about ⅛ inch thick.
+Cut circles in the Hamantaschen dough using a biscuit cutter, round cookie cutter, or rim of a drinking glass.
+Cut out as many circles as you can and carefully transfer to a baking sheet lined with parchment paper or a silicon mat.
+You can gather the scraps, knead, and re-roll out the dough until it is depleted.

 • The trick to filling Hamantaschen so they don't leak out all over the place is to remember that less is more.
 One teaspoon of filling is plenty.